bunkcorp/buddhist-reflection-privacy/README.md

 - **Privacy**: All computer vision processing occurs locally on your device

 #### Mantra Counting (TrueDepth Camera)

+**IMPORTANT**: This section describes our use of Apple's TrueDepth API.
+All data collection and processing described below occurs entirely on your device and is never stored or transmitted.
+For complete details, see the "TrueDepth API Usage" section above.

 - **Facial Landmark Data**: We collect real-time 3D facial mesh data and blend shape coefficients
 - **Specific Data Points**:
   - Jaw opening measurements (jawOpen)